About Candice

 Why this work fits me

-Cleanup is not something I added to my services.
-It is the work that makes sense for how my mind operates.
+Cleanup isn't something I added to a service menu to fill out a website.
+It's the work that makes sense for how my brain operates.
 I like clarity.
-I like logic.
-I like seeing the real story behind the numbers.
+I like finding the real answer.
+I like the moment when a file that made no sense suddenly makes complete sense because I found the thing everyone missed.